fversnel/fversnel.github.io/_posts/2018-04-09-about-scrum-and-agile.markdown

 Code reviews are great!
 Having another developer check your design and code keeps everyone aligned.
 Not only that, it's an extra insentive for programmers to keep up with quality standards.
 If you're code is not up to par it will simply not pass the review.
-Developers will keep this in mind while coding and not take
+Developers will keep this in mind while coding and won't take unnecessary shortcuts.

 # Concluding